Incident Response Steps: 6 Steps for Responding to Security Incidents

-The first priority is to prepare in advance by putting a concrete IR plan in place.
+The first priority when implementing incident response cyber security is to prepare in advance by putting a concrete IR plan in place.
 Your incident response methodology should be battle-tested before a significant attack or data breach occurs.
 It should address the following response phases as defined by NIST Computer Security Incident Handling Guide (SP 800-61).

 - Preparation – Planning in advance how to handle and prevent security incidents